South Carolina State University is eligible for the 2024 Cricket Celebration Bowl for the second time - ExBulletin

 South Carolina State University is eligible for the 2024 Cricket Celebration Bowl for the second time

-South Carolina States' regular season wins over the 2022 Cricket Celebration Bowl champions, North Carolina Central Eagles and Morgan State Bears, have secured their path to this year's championship bowl game.
+South Carolina States regular season game wins over 2022 Cricket Celebration Bowl champion, North Carolina Central Eagles and Morgan State Bears have secured their way to this year's championship bowl game.

 North Carolina A&T won the first Celebration Bowl game in 2015.
 In 2023, the Celebration Bowl had the third-highest attendance in game history at 41,108 and drew a television audience of more than 1.5 million viewers on ABC.